 C-BASE Exam (College Basic Academic Subjects Examination)

-The CBASE exam will be held in Roe Center 221.
-Administration dates for the 2013-2014 academic year:
+The C-BASE exam will be held in Roe Center 145 and 137.

-To register for the exam, you may stop by the student work room located on the first floor of the Roe Center to pick up a registration form or by downloading the C-BASE application brochure for Sat Feb 22 2014Form.
+To register for the exam, you may stop by the student work room located on the first floor of the Roe Center room 127 to pick up a registration form, or by downloading the C-BASE application brochure C-BASE application brochure for Sat Sept 20 2014.
 Bring completed registration form and check payable to Central College in exact amount to Chris McConville, Office Manager of the Education Department in the Roe Education Suite.
-You must register at least 2 weeks prior to the exam date.
-Those requiring special accommodations should contact Dr. Joy Prothero (628-5130 or firstname.lastname@example.org) at least 2 weeks prior to the exam date.
+You must register at least 1 week prior to the exam date.
+Those requiring special accommodations should contact Dr. Joy Prothero (628-5130 or firstname.lastname@example.org) at least 1 week prior to the exam date.